Dynasty (Stan Getz album)

-Dynasty is a live album by saxophonist Stan Getz recorded in London and originally released on the Verve label in 1971 as a double album.
+Dynasty is a live album by saxophonist Stan Getz, recorded in London and released on the Verve label in 1971 as a double album.

 Reception

-The AllMusic review by Michael G. Nastos stated "Dynasty represents an interesting period in the artistic life of Getz, well out of pure bop, in between his commercial successes with Brazilian music, and on the verge of another phase of his life with fusion pioneers like Chick Corea.
+The AllMusic review by Michael G. Nastos stated, "Dynasty represents an interesting period in the artistic life of Getz, well out of pure bop, in between his commercial successes with Brazilian music, and on the verge of another phase of his life with fusion pioneers like Chick Corea.
 This is highly recommended, a solid effort from top to bottom".

 Track listing

 All compositions by Eddy Louiss except where noted.